 Our goal with this project is to curate a collection of books that celebrates diversity in people, but also in content.
 We’re confident that you can find a book you love, whether you refine by genre or by representation.
 Happy reading!

 Our names are Rayne and Emery.
-We’re both eighth graders from Salt Lake City, Utah.
-We started working on this project in the summer of 2022 though the Teen Squad volunteer program at the Salt Lake City Public Library.
+We’re both ninth graders from Salt Lake City, Utah.
+We started working on this project in the summer of 2022 as rising 8th graders through the Teen Squad volunteer program at the Salt Lake City Public Library.
 Books, especially diverse books, have always been an interest of ours, along with writing, coding, research, and graphic design.
 All of those interests were able to be combined to create this site.

 Emery was responsible for finding, tagging, and cataloging all of the many books on our website.
 She is also responsible for all of the written information on our website.
 Rayne is responsible for the designing, coding, and execution of the website.